UppaJung/peer-review/README.md

 Audience-assistive review has other benefits for us as authors.
 It frees us to write for our audience, who will ultimately judge our work, rather than to appeal to reviewers.[^written-for-reviewers] We can get feedback more quickly when reviewers do not have to coordinate on final scoring outcomes (though when reviewing, we may still want to update our feedback as we learn from others' insights).

-We all stand to benefit if we can vet each others's research more quickly and objectively, and we will reduce the disadvantage that under-represented groups and outsiders have in establishing the credibility of their work through publication review.
+We all stand to benefit if we can vet each others' research more quickly and objectively, and we will reduce the disadvantage that under-represented groups and outsiders have in establishing the credibility of their work through publication review.

 We should each make ourselves at least as accessible for *audience-assistive* peer review as we are for publication review.
 Put more simply, we should be as available to help others understand other scientists' work as we are to decide which work they get to read.